carpentries/maintainer-onboarding/episodes/02-skills.md

 > * How might the factors discussed in the Motivation and Demotivation episode influence the way we interact with contributors?
 > * How might the contributing guidelines influence how a contributor contributes to your lesson?
 How can you use them effectively as a Maintainer?
 > * How might you implement the suggestions in “Learning to Say No” as a Maintainer?
-{: .discussion}

-> ## Solution
+> > ## Solution
-> * Teach Most Useful First - we can (and should) politely turn down contributions that take the material out of the scope of the novice learner or that involve unnecessary and distracting technical detail.
+> > * Teach Most Useful First - we can (and should) politely turn down contributions that take the material out of the scope of the novice learner or that involve unnecessary and distracting technical detail.
-> * Actual Time - everything will probably take longer for learners than it does for you.
+> > * Actual Time - everything will probably take longer for learners than it does for you.
 Limit new additions to the materials and encourage cutting material where needed.
-> * Things You Shouldn't Do in a Workshop - these are also things we shouldn't do in a PR or Issue conversation.
+> > * Things You Shouldn't Do in a Workshop - these are also things we shouldn't do in a PR or Issue conversation.
-> * Imposter Syndrome - be encouraging to new contributors, even if they make a formatting mistake.
+> > * Imposter Syndrome - be encouraging to new contributors, even if they make a formatting mistake.
-> * Accessibility - take seriously any comments a contributor makes about accessibility issues.
+> > * Accessibility - take seriously any comments a contributor makes about accessibility issues.
-> * Inclusivity - avoid unnecessary use of gendered pronouns and other exclusive language.
+> > * Inclusivity - avoid unnecessary use of gendered pronouns and other exclusive language.
 > {: .solution}
+{: .challenge}

 When interacting with contributors, whether new or old, we want to be sure to embody Carpentry values around communication and teaching